 Topics vary.
 POssible topics include, but are not limited to: Law, Courts, & Public Policy, Local Public Policy, Analysis, & Research.

 CAS PO 321 Foundations of American Public Policy

 Investigates the social and political roots of U.S. policy solutions.
 Cross-national comparisons and historical perspectives are used to shed light on seemingly unique American solutions to pressing social and economic problems.

 CAS PO 324 Comparative Public Policy

-Prereq: CAS PO 141 or consent of instructor.
-Comparative study of the public policies of advanced industrialized socieities in such areas as health training, unemployment, poverty, and budget.
+Prerequisite: CAS PO 141 or consent of instructor.
+Comparative study of the public policies of advanced industrialized societies in such areas as health training, unemployment, poverty, and budget.
 Explores why countries develop different solutions to policy needs, and evaluates the strengths and weaknesses of various national approaches.

-CAS PO 408 Higher Education and American Political Development
+CAS PO 408/GRS PO 608 Higher Education and American Political Development

 The history of American higher education and its relationship to the development of American society and state and critical problems in the larger U.S. context.